William Hayden English: Business career

 English declined to run for reelection in 1860 but he gave several speeches advocating compromise and moderation in the growing North-South divide.
 After Abraham Lincoln's election that year, English urged Southerners not to secede.
-After southern secession occurred and the Civil War began, Governor Oliver P. Morton offered English command of a regiment, but he declined iI since he had no military knowledge or interests.
+After southern secession occurred and the Civil War began, Governor Oliver P. Morton offered English command of a regiment, but he declined it since he had no military knowledge or interests.
 English, however, supported Morton's (and indirectly Lincoln's) war policies and considered himself a War Democrat.
 English lent money to the state government to cover the expenses of outfitting the troops and served as provost marshal for the 2nd congressional district.

 After retiring from Congress, English spent a year at his home in Scott County before he relocated to Indianapolis, the state capital.
 English and ten associates (including James Lanier) organized the First National Bank of Indianapolis in 1863, the first bank in that city chartered under the new National Bank Act.
 He remained president of that bank until 1877, including the difficult period during the Panic of 1873, when many other banks folded.

 English's business interests included other industries as well.
 He became the controlling shareholder of the Indianapolis Street Railway Company and remained in charge of the company until 1876, when he sold his shares.
 Having also sold his shares of the bank by 1877, English turned most of his investment capital to real estate.
 By 1875, he had ordered construction of 75 houses along what is now English Avenue.

-His wife, Emma, died two years later, in 1877. he survived her by 19 years.
+His wife, Emma, died two years later, in 1877.
+He survived her by 19 years.
 When he died in 1896, he owned 448 properties, most of them in Indianapolis.

 In 1880, English constructed English's Opera House, which, according to the 1994 Encyclopedia of Indianapolis, quickly became known as the city's finest.
 The building was modeled after the Grand Opera House in New York and seated 2,000 people.
 It opened on September 27, 1880, with a performance of Hamlet starring Lawrence Barrett.
 By that time, English was involved in politics once more.
 He turned over management of the Opera House to his son, William Eastin English, who was interested in the theater and had just married an actress, Annie Fox.
 English Sr. later added a hotel to the Opera House, and both operated until 1948.